SerVB/hyperskill-projects/flashcards/flashcards.md

 ankle
 Print the definition of "a brother of one's parent": ankle
-Wrong answer (you've just written a definition of "a part of the body where the foot and the leg meet" card).
+Wrong answer (the correct one is "uncle", you've just written a definition of "a part of the body where the foot and the leg meet" card).
 Print the definition of "a part of the body where the foot and the leg meet":
 ???
 Wrong answer (the correct one is "ankle").
 ```
+Here every second line is inputted by the user.

 ### 5. Serialization/Deserialization
 #### Learn topics